railsuser2014/openobject-doc-book-en/2/3_CRM_Contacts/communicate.rst

 With the Outlook and Thunderbird plug-ins, you can create and/or open contacts directly from your email client in OpenERP without effort.
 You can also link emails (with attachments) to OpenERP, to avoid information getting lost.
 Both plug-ins enable you for instance to create leads based on exchanges you have with the customer.

+The email gateway functionality enables you to use Open ERP’s CRM without necessarily using the OpenERP interface.
+Up-to-date leads can automatically be stored in OpenERP just by sending and receiving emails through a specific email address.
+You can even answer such mails from your own mailbox.

+And of course, you can link the OpenERP meeting calendar to your mobile device.

 .. _ch-crm-fetchmail: